Nukesor/sticker-finder/README.md

     /skip       Skip the current sticker
     /language   Set your language.
     /new_language [language] Propose a new language (In case I missed something).
-    /cancel     Cancel all current tag actions
+    /set_lang [language] Set the language of a whole set /cancel     Cancel all current tag actions